 Divorce is enough of an upheaval on its own.
-Add in moving, and it can be completely overwhelming, especially if you have a family.
+Add in selling your house during divorce, moving, and it can be completely overwhelming, especially if you have a family.

 If the court or your finances have ordered you to sell your home, don’t despair – you might be able to sell without moving.

-It's called Sell and Stay, and it's an innovative new program from EasyKnock.
+It’s called a sale-leaseback, and it’s an innovative new program.
 It lets you sell your home and remain in place as a tenant.
-You continue to pay rent until you're ready to move or buy the place back, whichever best suits your needs.
+You continue to pay rent until you’re ready to move or buy the place back, whichever best suits your needs.

 Taking care of yourself can be one of the hardest things to do during a divorce.
-If self-care for you means time at home, EasyKnock has you covered.
-The application process for Sell and Stay is straightforward and can be completed in 21 days or less.
-Contact us today to find out how.
+If self-care for you means time at home, a sale-leaseback may work best for you.